acl2017/acl2017.github.io/_pages/registration.md

 {% include toc icon="gears" %}

-We plan to open conference registration in early to mid-April.
+We plan to open conference registration in mid-May.
 Here are some details to help you plan your trip in advance.

 ## Important Dates